 Thinking about taking on your own complex data project?
-Here are some things we learned will ensure your project smoothly:
+These tips will ensure your project smoothly:

-- Make sure decisions are documented and shared with all necessary team members.
+- All necessary team members need to have access to the same decisions and documentation.
 For complicated projects, this is especially important, since you may need to refer to past history to address new issues.

 - Identify unknowns and stay flexible.
 Things didn’t always go perfectly smoothly: Sometimes we discovered that a data field was formatted differently than we realized, or we realized a test process needed to be rethought due to system limitations.
-Being up-front about our assumptions and certainties from the very beginning made it easier to adjust and adapt to new discoveries as needed.
+We could adapt and adjust to new discoveries as we worked, because we were up-front about our assumptions and certainties from the very beginning.

 - Ask questions, even if you worry about sounding stupid.
 The simplest questions led to in-depth conversations about how, for example, a constituent key, a constituent ID, and a member ID might not actually all be the same thing!